satoru-gojo-yuji/HotalmanagmentP/Project-Dock/INterview-Q.md

 [4:15 PM, 5/4/2024] Abhishek Pal: How to add new functionality in your current project [4:16 PM, 5/4/2024] Abhishek Pal: Project related questions

+TCS
+Rest contreoller and controller.

+JPA and why we JPA hibernet.

+Encapsulation real life example related fro your project.

+Interface logical questuon.

+inheritance logical exceuor.

+Spring boot annotation.

+MySQL logical qeustuon.

+HTML Css JS Anguler to craret the login pager how to versify the user enter data through Js.

+Vector and arry list logicla questuon.

+treemap and hashmap diff.

+finaly why we use ralred project / data base close

+what is indexing in SQL